URiem/worldtravellog/README.md

 - On the Heroku Dashboard select the app you just created and then select the "Settings" tab.
 - Click "Reveal Config Vars"
-- Add the following config vars:
+- Add the following config vars: <br>

   `DATABASE_URL` - copy the data base URL from ElephantSQL in here, it should also be in the `env.py` file. <br>
   `SECRET_KEY` - copy your secret key in here. <br>